teckel12/LuaTelemetry/README.md

 #### From Transmitter

-1. [Discover telemetry sensors](https://www.youtube.com/watch?v=n09q26Gh858) with battery connected and **after GPS fix** so all telemetry sensors are discovered
+1. With battery connected and **after GPS fix** [discover telemetry sensors](https://www.youtube.com/watch?v=n09q26Gh858) so all telemetry sensors are discovered
 2. Telemetry distance sensor name must be changed from `0420` to `Dist`
 3. Sensors must be changed to US measurements (m to ft, km/h to mph, etc) for proper calibration